sweetkane/stonks/readme.md

 - hdf5

 This project was an abject failure in terms of deliverable haha.
-The goal was to create a stock price predictor that can predict n days in the future, and the result was a model that predicts the same price every day for n days.
+The goal was to create a stock price predictor that can predict stock prices every day for the next n days, and the result was a model that predicts the same price every day for n days, and the price isn't even particularly close!
-The price wasn't even close to the one before it! (see the bottom of [inference.ipynb](https://github.com/sweetkane/stonks.0.2/blob/main/inference.ipynb))
+(see the bottom of [inference.ipynb](https://github.com/sweetkane/stonks.0.2/blob/main/inference.ipynb))

 But I learned a lot!
 I spent a lot of time building custom dataloaders that would efficiently clean my fairly large (for a home PC) dataset.